-Testing Proxmox restores before production relies on them
+Testing Proxmox restores before you rely on them

-Proxmox backup guide: Testing Proxmox restores before production relies on them
+Proxmox backup guide: Testing Proxmox restores before you rely on them

-A green backup job means very little until a restore boots cleanly.
-I have seen too many people trust the dashboard, then discover the archive was fine and the restore was not.
+A backup job going green means very little until a restore boots cleanly.
+I have seen people trust the dashboard, then find the archive was fine and the restore was not.

 Why a restore test beats a green backup job in Proxmox